foliant-docs/foliantcontrib.apireferences/README.md

 :   *(optional)* anchor converter from [this list](https://github.com/foliant-docs/foliantcontrib.utils.header_anchors#to_id).
 Determines how string `GET /user/status` is converted into `get-userstatus` or `get-user-status` etc. [List of available converters](https://github.com/foliant-docs/foliantcontrib.utils.header_anchors#to_id).
 Default: `pandoc`

 `endpoint_prefix`
 :   *(optional)* The endpoint prefix from the server root to API methods.
-If is stated — APIReferences can divide the command in the reference and search for it more accurately.
+If is stated — APIReferences can divide the command into the reference and search for it more accurately.
 Also, you could use it in templates.
 More info in the **Commands and Endpoint Prefixes** section.
 Default: `''`

 `trim_query`
 : *(optional)* Cut a query part after `?` character from command while searching for an API link.
 Default: `True`